doctrine/orm/en/reference/working-with-associations.rst

 We will use a simple comment system with Users and Comments as entities to show examples of association management.
-See the PHP docblocks of each association in the following example for information about its type and if its the owning or inverse side.
+See the PHP docblocks of each association in the following example for information about its type and if it's the owning or inverse side.

 .. code-block:: php